noobaa/noobaa-operator/doc/connection-update.md

 ### 5. Patch CR specs

-Each matched store's `.spec.s3Compatible.endpoint` or `.spec.ibmCos.endpoint` field is updated to the new URL via `KubeUpdate`.
+Each matched store's `.spec.s3Compatible.endpoint` or `.spec.ibmCos.endpoint` field is updated to the normalized `--new-endpoint` value via `KubeUpdate` (with retry on Kubernetes resource conflicts).

 ### 6. Update core connections

-The command reads the NooBaa system info to discover all external connections that reference the old endpoint.
+The command reads the NooBaa system info to discover all external connections whose endpoint is equivalent to the normalized old endpoint.
 Connections are deduplicated by name (the same connection can appear across multiple accounts).
-Each unique connection is updated via `UpdateExternalConnection`.
+Each unique connection is updated via `UpdateExternalConnection` to the normalized new endpoint.

 ### 7. Resume reconciliation